PaulSolt/EmbeddedSwift/1_LED_Strip/README.md

 Configure your micro controller settings so that you can build and flash from Visual Studio Code.

-Your device settings, serial port, and paths will be different based on the toolchain (if Embedded Swift is still experimental)
+1. Your device settings, serial port, and settings will be different.
+2. Make sure you change the Swift toolchain: `swift-DEVELOPMENT-SNAPSHOT-2024-09-04-a.xctoolchain` to match what you have installed (if Embedded Swift is still experimental)

 ```
 {